KONAWAENA HIGH SCHOOL

 What to do?

 When seeing someone going into cardiac arrest your first reaction should be to call 911 and get ready to start CPR if the person collapses.
-Make sure in this situation, you stay calm.
+Make sure you stay calm in this situation.

 AED